J-SNACKKB/FLIP/splits/meltome/README.md

 ### Splits

 The train/test splits were computed by splitting the clusters.
-80% of the clusters were used for training, while 20% were used for training.
+80% of the clusters were used for training, while 20% were used for testing.

 Splits ([semaphore legend](../../README.md#split-semaphore)):
 - 🟢 `mixed`: uses cluster components for training and cluster representatives for testing (goal: avoid overestimaiting performance on big clusters in the test set)